 - An insatiable desire to eat

-- Mental agitation, to the point that it is quite easy for the recovering addict to fly into a rage or to cry over small issues.
+- Mental agitation, flying into a rage or crying over small issues.

 - Anxiety, ranging from slight feelings of unease to paralyzing paranoia.